Updated on 2025-08-22 GMT+08:00

 Value range: 1 to 65535.
 The default value is 4096.

 Specifies whether to generate heartbeat logs.
-This option is set only for stream decoding.
+This option is valid only for streaming decoding.

 Value range: Boolean.
 The default value is false.

 If the heartbeat log output option is enabled, heartbeat logs will be generated.
-The heartbeat logs can be in the binary or TEXT/JSON format.
-For a binary heartbeat log message, it starts with a character 'h' and then the heartbeat log content: an 8-byte uint64 LSN indicating the end position of WAL reading when the heartbeat logical log is sent, an 8-byte uint64 LSN indicating the location of the WAL that has been flushed to disks when the heartbeat logical log is sent, and an 8-byte int64 timestamp (starting from January 1, 1970) indicating the timestamp when the latest decoded transaction log or checkpoint log is generated; then, it ends with character 'F'.
+The following uses parallel decoding as an example: The heartbeat logs can be in the binary format.
+For a binary heartbeat log message, it starts with a character 'h' and then the heartbeat log content: an 8-byte uint64 LSN indicating the end position of WAL reading when the heartbeat logical log is sent, an 8-byte uint64 LSN indicating the location of the WAL that has been flushed to disks when the heartbeat logical log is sent, and an 8-byte int64 timestamp (starting from January 1, 1970) indicating the timestamp when the latest decoded transaction log or checkpoint log is generated.
+Then, it ends with character 'F'.
 TEXT/JSON heartbeat log messages that are sent in batches end with '0'.
 There is no such terminator for each TEXT/JSON heartbeat log message.
 For details, see the following figure.

-Number of decoder threads for parallel decoding.
-This option is set only for stream decoding.
+Specifies the number of decoder threads for parallel decoding.
+This option is valid only for streaming decoding.
 When the system function is called, this option is invalid and only the value range is verified.

-Value range: The value 1 indicates that decoding is performed based on the original serial logic.
+Value range: an integer ranging from 1 to 20.
+The value 1 indicates that decoding is performed based on the original serial logic.
 Other values indicate that parallel decoding is enabled.
 The default value is 1.

-If parallel-decode-num is not set (the default value is 1) or is explicitly set to 1, the options in the following "Parallel decoding" cannot be configured.
+If parallel-decode-num is not set (the default value is 1) or is explicitly set to 1, the options in the following "Parallel Decoding" section cannot be configured.

 Valid value: 0 or 1 of the int type.
 The default value is 0.

-Determines whether to automatically advance logical replication slots.
-This parameter is set only for streaming decoding.
+Specifies whether to automatically update the logical replication slot number.
+This parameter is valid only for streaming decoding.

 Value range: Boolean.
 The default value is false.

-- true: The logical replication slot is advanced to the current decoding position when all sent logs are confirmed and there is no transaction to be sent.
+• true: The logical replication slot number is updated to the current decoding position when all sent logs are confirmed and there is no transaction to be sent.

-- false: The replication service invokes the log confirmation interface to advance the logical replication slot.
+• false: The replication service calls the log confirmation API to advance the logical replication slot.

 Specifies whether to skip generated columns in the logical decoding result.
 This parameter is invalid for UPDATE and DELETE on old tuples, and the corresponding tuples always output the generated columns.